Minor-League Baseball is Major Fun with the Renegades

-When you purchase a ticket to a Hudson Valley Renegades baseball game at Dutchess Stadium, you get so much more than a seat at the ballpark.
+When you purchase a ticket to a Hudson Valley Renegades baseball game at Heritage Financial Park (formerly Dutchess Stadium), you get so much more than a seat at the ballpark.
 You unlock access to a one-of-a-kind, family-friendly experience that goes way beyond the game itself.

-The Renegades, the Class-A affiliate of the world-famous New York Yankees, are on the leading edge of the evolution of the modern ballpark experience and are constantly finding new and inventive ways to make every trip to The Dutch enjoyable, affordable and unforgettable.
+The Renegades, the Class-A affiliate of the world-famous New York Yankees, are on the leading edge of the evolution of the modern ballpark experience and are constantly finding new and inventive ways to make every trip to the ballgame enjoyable, affordable and unforgettable.

 The Renegades’ season runs from April through September.
-Here is a glimpse at what you can expect when you visit Dutchess Stadium:
+Here is a glimpse at what you can expect when you visit Heritage Financial Park:

 The game itself is, of course, the nucleus around which all the other promotions and activities revolve.
 As the Yankees Class-A affiliate since 2021, the Renegades’ roster is dotted with young, up-and-coming prospects in the Bronx Bombers organization.
-Some of the players you’re watching at Dutchess Stadium, both for the Renegades and their visiting opponents in the South Atlantic League, may be tomorrow’s big stars in Major League Baseball.
+Some of the players you’re watching at Heritage Financial Park, both for the Renegades and their visiting opponents in the South Atlantic League, may be tomorrow’s big stars in Major League Baseball.

-Shortstop Anthony Volpe, the Yankees’ first-round draft pick in 2019 and the top-rated player in their minor-league system, batted .285 with 15 home runs in 55 games with the Renegades in 2021 before being promoted to the Class-AA Somerset Patriots in 2022.
-The Yankees recently announced their intention to promote another talented prospect, outfielder Jasson Dominguez, to Hudson Valley later in the 2022 season.
+Current Yankees shortstop Anthony Volpe batted .285 with 15 home runs in 55 games with the Renegades in 2021 before being promoted to the Class-AA Somerset Patriots in 2022.

 There is also a chance that the Yankees could send one of their players to the Renegades on a rehab assignment following an injury.
 In June of 2021, Yankees pitcher Luis Severino started a road game for the Renegades against the Brooklyn Cyclones, the New York Mets’ affiliate.

 One thing that makes minor-league baseball special is the fans’ proximity to the players and the action.
-With 4,500 seats, Dutchess Stadium is a far more intimate setting than the big-league ballparks, many of which are roughly 10 times its size.
-Bring your baseball mitt to The Dutch, because there is always a chance you will catch a souvenir foul ball!
+With 4,500 seats, Heritage Financial Park is a far more intimate setting than the big-league ballparks, many of which are roughly 10 times its size.
+Bring your baseball mitt to the game, because there is always a chance you will catch a souvenir foul ball!
 Be sure to bring a pen, too, because you never know when an autograph opportunity may arise!

 To see the Renegades’ schedule and purchase tickets, click here.

-As Renegades Community Partnerships and Guest Services Manager Marcella Costello puts it, “We provide entertainment, and baseball is a plus.”
+As Renegades Community Relations Manager Marcella Costello puts it, “We provide entertainment, and baseball is a plus.”

 But that’s only the beginning.